ECE 535 Advanced Image Compression Methods and

 Prerequisite: ECE439 or consent of instructor

-Image Processing and Analysis: Applications with Matlab and CVIPtools,
+Image Processing and Analysis: Application with MATLAB and CVIPtools, 3rd

 LZW, arithmetic coding, DPC, fractal, transform coding, wavelet-based

-paper due: 1) hand in hard copy, and 2) email soft copy before the
+presentations, project paper due: 1) hand in hard copy, and 2) email soft

 - 5% Progress report